 Getting Started: Your First Steps

-- Clarify Your Needs: Be honest about your current level, lifestyle, and pain points.
+• Clarify Your Needs: Be honest about your current level and pain points.

-- Commit to the Process: Real progress requires consistency and reflection.
+• Commit to the Process: Real progress requires consistency.